Sorority Wars

 Sorority Wars is a 2009 American comedy-drama television film directed by James Hayman and written by Michelle Lovretta.
 It stars Lucy Hale, Courtney Thorne-Smith, Phoebe Strole, Amanda Schull, Rob Mayes, and Faith Ford.
 The film was shot in Vancouver and premiered on Lifetime on October 17, 2009.

 Premise

 18-year-old Katie Parker (Lucy Hale) and her best friend Sara Snow (Phoebe Strole) are planning to rush into the Delta sorority, which was founded 27 years ago by Katie's mother Lutie (Courtney Thorne-Smith) and Summer (Faith Ford), whose own daughter Gwen (Amanda Schull) is currently in charge of the Deltas on campus.
 However, when Katie overhears something troubling, it drives a wedge between her and every house on Sorority Row as she is now an outcast.
-To counter all the hate, she joins Deltas rivalry house, but this just sparks a full-scale battle.
+To counter all the hate, she joins the rival house Kappas, but this just sparks a full-scale battle.